akka/akka/akka-docs/src/main/paradox/scala/common/binary-compatibility-rules.md

 Some modules are excluded from the binary compatibility guarantees, such as:

  * `*-testkit` modules - since these are to be used only in tests, which usually are re-compiled and run on demand
  * `*-tck` modules - since they may want to add new tests (or force configuring something), in order to discover possible failures in an existing implementation that the TCK is supposed to be testing.
-Compatibility here is not *guaranteed*, however it is attempted to make the upgrade prosess as smooth as possible.
+Compatibility here is not *guaranteed*, however it is attempted to make the upgrade process as smooth as possible.
  * all @ref:[may change](may-change.md) modules - which by definition are subject to rapid iteration and change.
 Read more about that in @ref:[Modules marked "May Change"](may-change.md)

 <a id="24versioningchange"></a>